sarkershantonu/hardware/pfsense/readme.md

 Wait for saving settings.
 And you will see, pfsense will ask you to goto its address http://192.168.3.1 for web gui.

-# Step : DNS
+# Step : DNS settings in WebGui
 - If you are using this as your main router, use any public DNS like openDNS or Google (8.8.8.8/4)
-- If you are using this with your router (different network than main network), use WAN interface gateway as DNS (or if you have any DNS inside network, like I use pihole).
+- If you are using this with your router (different network than main network), use WAN interface gateway as DNS

+(or if you have any DNS inside network, like I use pihole).

 # Example :
 - You have 192.168.1.* network as your router , and you want pfsense in 192.168.3.* netork.